Pilot Model TV-37 "Candid" Television (1948)

 Capacitors, Capacitors

 Note that two of the power-supply electrolytics, C2 and C3, are installed with their positive leads connected to the chassis ground.
-This is different than what you'll see in most radios and TVs.
+This is different than what you'll see in many radios and TVs.
 Don't install those two backwards—your TV won't work!

 Don't forget the capacitor inside the high voltage cage.